rikhuijzer/phd-thesis/chapters/4.typ

 Within the military, the special forces are considered elite.
 Special forces operators need to be able to perform their tasks under difficult circumstances, such as continuous threat, extreme temperatures, isolation, and high task complexity, while being involved in politically sensitive situations @picano2002development.
 Similar to elite sports, this requires extraordinary physical and mental capabilities @vaara2022physical.
-Special forces selection courses worldwide simulate these circumstances in, what some countries call, hell weeks.
+Special forces selection courses worldwide simulate these circumstances in, what some countries call, _hell weeks_.
 During these selection weeks, recruits typically complete exercises and tasks for a large part of the day while being sleep deprived.
 Several studies have been conducted in the past decades to predict success versus dropout in such selection programs of the special forces.
 For example, a study among 800 candidates found that both physical and psychological measures, such as grit and pull-ups, significantly correlated with graduation @farina2019physical.